 Field Description Naming pattern for control files The naming pattern that Fast Clone uses to generate names for control files, log files, and SQL scripts.
-In the naming pattern, you can include the following variables: %&amp;schema&amp;% - Represents a default schema name for the user that Fast Clone uses to connect to the source database. %&amp;source_schema&amp;% - Represents a source schema name. %⌖schema&amp;% - Represents a target schema name. %&amp;table&amp;% - Represents a table name. %&amp;table&amp;% - Represents a sequence number of a table. %&amp;partition&amp;% - Represents a partition name.
-The partition variable is required if you specify partitions in the [SOURCE_TABLES] or [SOURCE_INDIRECT_TABLES] sections of the configuration file. %&amp;counter&amp;% - Represents the sequence number of a control file for a table.
-This variable value is always 1. %&amp;yyyy&amp;% - Represents a year. %&amp;mm&amp;% - Represents a month. %d&amp;% - Represents a day.
+In the naming pattern, you can include the following variables: - %&schema&% - Represents a default schema name for the user that Fast Clone uses to connect to the source database %&source_schema&% - Represents a source schema name %⌖schema&% - Represents a target schema name %&table&% - Represents a table name %&table_counter&% - Represents a sequence number of a table %&partition&% - Represents a partition name.
+The partition variable is required if you specify partitions in the [SOURCE_TABLES] or [SOURCE_INDIRECT_TABLES] sections of the configuration file. - %&counter&% - Represents the sequence number of a control file for a table.
+This variable value is always 1. - %&yyyy&% - Represents a year. - %&mm&% - Represents a month. - %d&% - Represents a day.
 If you do not specify the naming pattern for control files, Fast Clone uses the table name as the name for control files, log files, and SQL scripts.
 Informatica Fast Clone Console start script The path and file name for the unload script that runs data unload jobs.
 The path can be the full path or a path that is relative to the FastClone_installation directory.
-By default, Fast Clone uses the FastClone_installation \unload.cmd script on Windows and the FastClone_installation \unload.sh script on Linux and UNIX.
-Generate loader input only, do not unload data Select this option to generate the load script but not unload data from the source.
-Use this option to prepare load scripts when unloading data to pipes.
-By default, this option is not selected.
+By default, Fast Clone uses the FastClone_installation\unload.cmd script on Windows and the FastClone_installation\unload.sh script on Linux and UNIX.
+Generate loader input only, do not Select this option to generate the load script but not unload data from the source.
+Use this option to prepare load scripts when unloading data to pipes. unload data By default, this option is not selected.
 Note: Fast Clone does not generate load scripts and control files for flat file, Hadoop, and Hive targets.
 Unload data only, do not generate loader input After you generate the load script, select this option to unload data to pipes without regenerating the load script.
 By default, this option is not selected.
-Split output files into chunks, By file size, in megabytes nks, By specify the maximum amount of output in each file, in megabytes, either select a value , in from the list or type an appropriate value.
-If you select the default value of NONE, Fast Split output files into chunks, By number of rows If you use the direct path unload method, select this option to split output into multiple data files based on a fixed number of rows that each file can contain.
+Split output files into chunks, By file size, in megabytes Select this option to split output into multiple data files based on output chunk size.
+To specify the maximum amount of output in each file, in megabytes, either select a value from the list or type an appropriate value.
+If you select the default value of NONE, Fast Clone unloads data to a single data file for each table.
+Split output files into chunks, By number of rows If you use the direct path unload method, select this option to split output into multiple data files based on a fixed number of rows that each file can contain.
 Then enter the fixed number of rows.
 Note: For parallel unload processing, splitting output into multiple data files based on a number of rows is slower than splitting output based on a chunk size.
 This performance degradation occurs because of locks between the parallel threads.